AlejandroAttento/AlejandroAttento/README.md

 Currently, some of the projects are explained in Spanish, I will be translating them into English in the future.

-For more information please feel free to contact me through my E-mail (alejandro.attento@gmail.com) or [LinkedIn](https://www.linkedin.com/in/alejandro-daniel-attento/) account.
+For more information please feel free to contact me through my E-mail (alejandro@atten.to) or [LinkedIn](https://www.linkedin.com/in/alejandro-daniel-attento/) account.
 In LinkedIn you can find also more information about me.

 ## Below you will find a brief summary of the different repositories you will find here